Reejig Blog

 Siobhan Savage

-2. Skills-only strategies are already outdated
+2. Capability-only strategies are already outdated

 Siobhan Savage